ZhenHuangLab/MemXTerminator/README.md

 ## Overview

-This software utilizes 2D averages and their corresponding alignment information, employing methods such as Radon transformation, cross-correlation, L1 norm, Bezier curves, Monte Carlo simulations, and genetic algorithms.
-It analyzes and subtracts membranes of any shape in cryo-EM, ultimately producing particle stacks and micrographs with membrane signals removed, suitable for subsequent membrane protein analysis.
+This software utilizes 2D averages and their corresponding alignment information, employing methods such as Radon transform, cross-correlation, L1 norm, Bezier curves, Monte Carlo simulations, and Genetic Algorithm.
+It analyzes and subtracts membranes of any shape in cryo-EM, ultimately producing particle stacks and micrographs with membrane signals removed, which are suitable for subsequent membrane protein analysis.

 ## Features